 SIP trunking provides a number of advantages to the business operator such as cost savings, networking versatility, and emergency disaster recovery.
 It can do away with the huge subscription expenses of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by providing both voice and data over the same connection.
 Businesses will have the flexibility to route calls to preferred carriers and the redundancy of using a number of service providers.

-We specialize in Alabama T1 Internet Lines.
-This page is a short summary of the products specifically offered by T1Market in Hamilton.
+We broker AL T-1.
+This page is a short list of the products specifically offered by T1Market in Hamilton.

-As we go forward, our wish is to constantly improve our product offerings.
-We now deliver enterprise items normally used by bigger firms, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also offer cost-free managed Cisco routers for multi-year agreements.
-Mainly, our goal is to create a bond with you - our client - that will definitely last for years to come.
+As we go forward, our objective is to constantly improve our product offerings.
+We now offer business items usually utilized by larger companies, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also provide cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our customer - that will definitely last for years to come.
 Obtaining your trust is what we do here.
-Conserving you cash on affordable MPLS services is just how we keep it.
+Saving you cash on low-cost bandwidth services is precisely how we keep it.